AnnaToi01/EC_genes_BI_Project_2022/README.md

 **VEGETATIVE**
 ![heatmap_group3](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/main/Searching_motifs/heatmap_new_group_3.png)

-Also we looked at motifs that are presented in more then 50% genes in each group (their description is in table below).
-But the highest observed frequency is 67.7% for motifs DOF3.6 and DOF5.8 in both groups.
+We also looked at motifs that are present in more than 50% genes in groups 1 (only female reproductive organs) and groups 2 (female reproductive organs and other plant tissues).

 |Motif|Group|Expressed during|Process|
 |:----|:----|:---------------|:------|